 Duration and Renewal

 A flexible work arrangement is normally in effect for the period necessary but no longer than the end of the fiscal year in which formal authorization is given.
-The Employee must submit a new proposal and the basis of the need therefore in order for a flexible work arrangement to be renewed in a subsequent period.
+If mutually agreed upon between the employee and supervisor, the arrangement will carry over from year to year.